skibinska/personal-website/README.md

 ## Setup

-1. ### Clone

- Clone the repository by copy-pasting the following command into your terminal:
+1. Clone the repository by copy-pasting the following command into your terminal:

  ```
  git clone https://github.com/skibinska/personal-website.git && cd personal-website
  ```
-2. ### Install

- Install the required dependencies:
+2. Install the required dependencies:

  ```
  npm install
  ```
-3. ### View website
+3. View website

    Run the server:
    ```